cathylyirang/IDS_701_UDS/Reading.md

     - Ensure randomization integrity with strong hash functions.
     - Consider carryover effects from previous experiments.
     - Monitor for data pipeline issues that could skew results.

+## 7 Metrics for Experimentation and the OEC
+1. Metrics for Experimentation and the Overall Evaluation Criterion (OEC)
+    - Measurement is critical: "Tell me how you measure me, and I will tell you how I will behave."
+    - A good metric should measure output, not just activity.
+Example: Sales should be measured by orders, not calls.
+2. Characteristics of Good Experimentation Metrics
+    - Measurable: Some things (e.g., post-purchase satisfaction) are hard to measure.
+    - Attributable: You need to link metric values to experiment variants (e.g., app crashes must be attributed to a specific version).
+    - Sensitive and timely: Metrics should be able to detect meaningful changes in a reasonable timeframe.
+3. Business Metrics vs. Experimentation Metrics
+    - Business metrics (e.g., stock price) are often not suitable for experiments.
+    - Experimentation metrics should be carefully chosen based on sensitivity, attribution, and measurability.
+4. Combining Metrics into an Overall Evaluation Criterion (OEC)
+    - Organizations often have multiple key metrics and need a way to balance tradeoffs.
+    - Single-metric approaches (e.g., "One Metric That Matters") are often too simplistic.
+    - Example: A pilot cannot rely on a single gauge; multiple factors must be monitored.
+    - The OEC can be a weighted sum of normalized metrics.
+5. Case Studies on OEC
+    - Amazon Email System: Initial revenue-based OEC led to excessive emails → Annoyed users unsubscribed → Long-term revenue loss.
+        - New OEC included "unsubscribe lifetime loss," drastically changing optimization strategies.
+    - Bing’s Search Engine: A bug increased short-term revenue but degraded user experience.
+        - Short-term gains (higher queries per user and ad clicks) conflicted with long-term business goals.
+- Quiz Preparation Strategy
+    - Focus on why good metrics matter and how they should be chosen.
+    - Understand the trade-offs in designing an OEC.
+    - Be able to explain real-world examples like Amazon and Bing.
+    - Know the three key characteristics of a good experimentation metric (Measurable, Attributable, Sensitive).

 ## 19 A/A Test
 - doing the same test as A/B test but the two arms are the same to validate the baseline